arnhazra/lenstack/DEPENDENCIES.md

 * sass - CSS preprocessor that adds power and elegance to traditional CSS.
 * typescript - Typed superset of JavaScript that compiles to plain JavaScript and helps maintaining type safe code.
 * web3 - Ethereum JavaScript API for interacting with the Ethereum blockchain.
-* react-json-view - Simple JSON View library for React JS.
+* react-json-view-lite - Simple JSON View library for React JS.
+* rxjs - Reactive Extensions Library for JavaScript
+* framer-motion - Framer Motion is a simple yet powerful motion library for React.